 Avoid heavy creams and pore-clogging ingredients

 Congestion and our gut health are directly linked so following a healthy balanced diet full of anti-inflammatory ingredients are paramount for skin health.
-For the most part try to avoid refined sugars, overprocessed foods and greasy foods.
+For the most part try to avoid refined sugars, overprocessed foods and greasy and fried foods.